sintefmath/JutulDarcy.jl/docs/src/index.md

 :::

+## Related packages

+- [Fimbul.jl](https://github.com/sintefmath/Fimbul.jl) is built on top of JutulDarcy.jl and contains extensions and examples that cover advanced geothermal systems, including closed-loop and enhanced geothermal systems.
+- [jutul-agent](https://github.com/SINTEF-agentlab/jutul-agent) is an agentic interface that has specializations for JutulDarcy that allows setting up cases, visualization and interaction with other agents.

 ## A few of the packages used by JutulDarcy

 JutulDarcy.jl builds upon many of the excellent packages in the Julia ecosystem.
 Here are a few of them, and what they are used for: